What’s Vegetarian at White Castle? Your Ultimate Guide (Updated for 2026)

 What’s Vegan at White Castle?

 Vegan eating at White Castle is genuinely possible, and that’s more than a lot of fast-food chains can say.
-Your plant-based main is the Veggie Slider or Black Bean Slider on the Dr. Praeger’s patty, ordered with no cheese, no mayo, and no ranch.
+Your plant-based main is the Southwest Veggie Slider, ordered with no cheese, no mayo, and no ranch.
+The patty and the bun are both plant-based, so that single swap does it.
 Add French fries (default-vegan recipe), Mott’s applesauce, and onion rings only if you’re outside NY/NJ and confirm the local recipe.
-Once the Impossible Slider is gone, the Dr. Praeger’s sliders are the plant-based option, so it’s worth a quick call to your store to check what’s stocked.
+It’s a permanent, nationwide menu item now.
+You don’t have to call ahead the way you did while the Impossible Slider was being phased out.

 What to avoid comes down to dairy and egg, plus a cross-contact caveat.
-Default cheese on the sliders is dairy (smoked cheddar or American), mayo and ranch contain dairy and egg, the NY/NJ onion rings contain milk, and Java Monster has dairy too.
-There’s also a dairy-free cheddar story: GoodPlanet Foods plant-based cheddar launched around early 2020 to pair with the Impossible Slider, but only at select New York and New Jersey locations, and it never became a permanent nationwide item.
-Treat it as “ask, and only NY/NJ if it’s still offered at all,” since it was tied to the now-discontinued Impossible promo.
+The default jalapeño cheese is dairy, and the American and cheddar swaps are too.
+Mayo and ranch contain dairy and egg, the NY/NJ onion rings contain milk, and Java Monster has dairy.
+There’s also a dairy-free cheddar story worth knowing.
+GoodPlanet Foods plant-based cheddar launched around early 2020 to pair with the Impossible Slider.
+It ran only at select New York and New Jersey locations, and it never became a permanent nationwide item.
+Treat it as gone, since it was tied to the now-discontinued Impossible promo.

 One more thing worth separating out: you may see “White Castle Vegan Veggie Sliders” sold frozen at grocers like H-E-B and Piggly Wiggly.
-Those are a packaged retail product, not the same thing served in the restaurant, so don’t assume the box on the shelf matches what’s at the counter.
+Those are a packaged retail product, not the same thing served in the restaurant.
+Don’t assume the box on the shelf matches what’s at the counter.

 Special Dietary Requirements and Allergies

 If you’re managing an allergy or a strict diet, confirm everything with the store and check White Castle’s allergen guide before you order.
-The dairy, egg, and regional details here come from third-party guides that cross-agree, plus What’s Vegetarian’s own reporting, but recipes and the menu transition both shift, which is one more reason to ask.
+The dairy, egg, and regional details here come from the brand plus third-party guides that cross-agree, along with What’s Vegetarian’s own reporting.
+Recipes shift, though, which is one more reason to ask.

-• Shared fryer: This is the biggest caveat.
-GoDairyFree reports all fried items cook in shared fryers alongside items that contain milk.
+• Shared fryer: GoDairyFree reports all fried items cook in shared fryers alongside items that contain milk.
 So fries, hash browns, and onion rings carry a dairy cross-contact risk even when the recipe itself is vegan.
 If you’re a strict vegan or dairy-allergic, ask.

-• Dairy-free: Order sliders with no cheese, no mayo, and no ranch.
+• Dairy-free: Order the slider with no cheese, no mayo, and no ranch.
 Skip NY/NJ onion rings and Java Monster.
-The slider bun and the Dr. Praeger’s patties are the dairy-free path.
+The slider bun and the Dr. Praeger’s patty are the dairy-free path.

 • Egg-free: Leave off the mayo, which contains egg.
 Buns are reported egg-free, but breakfast egg items obviously are not.